Top Vietnam Destinations to Visit in 2025

 The emerald water of Phu Quoc

-Emerging like a pearl in the Gulf of Thailand, Phu Quoc is Vietnam’s largest island.
-Spanning on an area of 590 sq km, Phu Quoc is as large as Singapore in 1960.
+Rising like a pearl in the Gulf of Thailand, Phu Quoc is Vietnam’s largest island, covering an area of 590 square kilometers, similar in size to Singapore in the 1960s.

 Best Things To Do In Moc Chau